nhsconnect/gpconnect/pages/appointments/appointments_consumer_sessions.md

 | 3b   | **Provider** responds with details of the booked appointment as confirmation of success. |

-## Consumer session - booking an appointment at a collection of federating practices ##
+## Consumer session - booking an appointment at a collection of federated GP practices ##

-Where a consumer user interface provides a view of available bookings across a collection of federating practices, some steps are repeated for each practice, as shown below:
+Where a consumer user interface provides a view of available bookings across a collection of federated GP practices, some steps are repeated for each practice, as shown below:

 ![Sequence diagram for booking an appointment - no patient found](images/appointments/sequence_book_simple_federated.png)